 |NASL family||Gentoo Local Security Checks |

-Multiple vulnerabilities have been discovered in VMware Player, Server, and Workstation.
-Please review the CVE identifiers referenced below for details.
+Multiple vulnerabilities have been discovered in OpenSSL.
+Please review the referenced CVE identifiers for details.

 |last seen||2019-02-21 |